 Goldwater Scholar Shares Her Research Experiences

-Kaitlyn Ramesh, E’25, bioengineering, has recently been awarded the prestigious 2024 Barry Goldwater Scholarship for her undergraduate research in the Lu Lab and the Prigozhin Lab.
-Aside from her research, she has been involved with groups such as the Women’s Research Engagement Network and received other awards such as the AJC Merit Research Scholarship.
+Kaitlyn Ramesh, E’25, bioengineering, received the prestigious 2024 Barry Goldwater Scholarship for her undergraduate research in the Lu Lab and the Prigozhin Lab.
+She is involved with the Women’s Research Engagement Network and received other awards such as the AJC Merit Research Scholarship.

 Kaitlyn Ramesh, E’25, bioengineering, sought out on-campus research opportunities right from the start.
 In her first year, she was selected for the Undergraduate Program for Leaders in Future Transformation, or UPLIFT.
 Through this program, she works with BioE Assistant Professor Mingyang Lu in the Lu Lab, one of the labs in the Center for Theoretical Biological Physics.
 Ramesh recognized the importance of longevity in research positions right away, so she was eager to get an early start.